bgord/knowledge/README.md

 - What are use cases for web workers?
 - What are the types of web workers?
 - What's a difference between service and web worker?
+- How to create a web worker?
+- How to debug/access a web worker in Firefox
+- What are worker options?

 ### [writing](writing.md)
 - Hyphen vs en dash vs e mdash